Volumetrics-io/mrjs/README.md

 A System contains logic that is applied all entities that have a corresponding Component, using the data stored by the component. unlike Entities & Components, Systems have no HTML representation and are implemented entirely in JS.

-When a component is attached or detatched from an entity, it is added or removed from it's System's registry of entities
+When a component is attached or detached from an entity, it is added or removed from its System's registry of entities

 Example: